containerum/kdc-docs/content/plugins/nginx-ingress.md

 kubectl apply -f ingress-svc.yaml
 ```

-Check the the services are there:
+Check if the services are there:
 ```
 kubectl get svc -n ingress-nginx
 ```